Tetrakern/fictioneer/INSTALLATION.md

   * **Admin Panel Access:** Required to access the admin panel, including your admin profile.
   * **Dashboard Access:** Required if you want to see the dashboard admin page.
   * **Show Badge:** Shows the role name as comment badge.
 Can be overridden in your profile.
   * **Moderate Post Comments:** Allows you limited comment moderation on your own posts.
+AJAX only.
   * **Allow Self Delete:** Allows you to delete your own account.
 Default for subscribers.
   * **Privacy Clearance:** Grants access to sensible data like emails and IP addresses.
   * **Read Others Files:** Allows you to see uploaded files from *other* users.